barionleg/ANTs_wiki/Dimensionality-of-ANTs-algorithms:-the--d-flag.md

 Supported dimensions: 2/3/4

 Using `-d 4` will compute a time-varying bias field.
 As with registration, you probably want to define a 3D bias field on the first volume or maybe on an average, and then apply it to each volume of the 4D data.
 See the `-o` option for how to output the bias field. `ImageMath` has a command `TimeSeriesDisassemble` to convert a 4D volume into a series of 3D images, you can them recombine them with `TimeSeriesAssemble`.
+Divide each 3D volume by the bias field to correct the series.